 Now go rock the heck out of this semester.

 All our best,

-Liz Helton of Julia Holian & Associates is a Personal Branding Expert and Resume Writer based in Northern California.
-She helps entry to senior level professionals step into the next phase of their career with confidence by helping uncover their unique stories, and providing the tools to develop a clear understanding of their skills, experience, talents and goals.
+Liz Helton of Holian Associates is a Personal Branding Expert and Resume Writer based in Northern California.
+She understands that college students and recent college grads have very specific career needs and may need help launching their career – and nowhere to turn.
 Previously, Liz spent nearly 10 years in Public Relations, giving her the unique ability to craft concise messaging points and develop story-based resumes that spark action.
 Liz has a B.A. in Journalism (Public Relations) from California State University, Chico, and is an active member of the National Resume Writers’ Association.
-Learn more about Liz at www.JuliaHolian.com and www.LinkedIn.com/in/lizhelton
+Learn more about Liz on our website and at www.LinkedIn.com/in/lizhelton.